BboxLab/bboxiot-library/README.md

 ![architecture](img/architecture.png)

-The project you are watching is only the interface between your client and BboxIoT Service (in the middle)
+The project you are watching is the interface between your client and BboxIoT Service (in the middle)

 ## Supported devices